 }

-The interface is quite similar to the new std::pmr::memory_resource, but it is not implemented with inheritance.
-Therefore, the RawAllocator is by default part of the type and can only optionally be type erased by using the any_allocator_reference class.
+The interface is quite similar to the new std::pmr::memory_resource but is not implemented with inheritance.
+Therefore, the RawAllocator is, by default, part of the type and can only optionally be type erased by using the any_allocator_reference class.

-Most parts of the interface are optional and only needs to be implemented for special use cases.
+Most interface parts are optional and must only be implemented for special use cases.
 Although the memory_pool does not implement the interface, it is a RawAllocator.
-This is possible because each access is via the memory::allocator_traits, which are specialised by the memory_pool.
+This is possible because each access is via the memory::allocator_traits, which are specialized by the memory_pool.

-To use the RawAllocator in the STL containers there is the adapter std_allocator which gets an RawAllocator and adjust it to the interface of an Allocator.
-Allocator has to be copyable, but RawAllocatorsg not, therefore it stores the RawAllocator by reference.
+To use the RawAllocator in the STL containers, there is the adapter std_allocator which gets a RawAllocator and adjusts it to the interface of an Allocator.
+Allocator has to be copyable, but RawAllocatorsg is not.
+Therefore, it stores the RawAllocator by reference.

 #include <set>